The Best Morning Routine for Mental Clarity.

 Why does it matter?

-In brief, a short cold shower isn't merely invigorating it's a mental restart button.
+In brief, a short cold shower is not merely invigorating, it is a mental restart button.

 Tips.